Cambodia

 “Tortures were so atrocious and heinous that the prisoners tried in every way to commit suicide, even using spoons, and their hands were constantly tied behind their back to prevent them from committing suicide or trying to escape”.

-Initially, prisoners were executed and buried near the premises of Security Prison 21, but by 1976, all available burial space around the prison had been used.
-After 1976, all prisoners were sent to the Choeung Ek execution centre, one of 150 used by the Khmer Rouge during the Cambodian genocide.
 While the prisoners in the first years of the prison's operations were primarily members of the previous government, Khmer Rouge members suspected of being a threat to leadership were increasingly detained at Security Prison 21 during its later years.
 There, they would be interrogated by the “chew unit,” a unit formed solely for interrogating special cases.

 Inside S-21, a special treatment was given to babies and children; they were taken away from their mothers and relatives, and sent to the Killing Fields, where they were smashed against the so-called Chankiri Tree.
 It was so the children “wouldn't grow up and take revenge for their parents' deaths”.
 Some of the soldiers laughed as they beat the children against the trees, as not laughing could have indicated sympathy, making oneself a target.
 A similar treatment is supposed to have been given to babies of other prisons like S-21, spread all over Democratic Kampuchea.